 - While we do not know the specific details in this whaling example, what likely happened is the newly appointed CFO opened his email and saw a money transfer request from an employee.
 Everything seemed legitimate, and the CFO authorized transfers of over $30 million.
 It was determined after that those funds went to overseas accounts and were lost.
 In under one month on the job, the CFO of Xoom was out of a job, and the company had to take a one-time charge of $30.8 million on their quarterly earnings.

 Do you think you can spot when you’re being phished?
 Google has created a simple quiz to see whether you can tell whether or not you’re being phished.
 Take the quiz here.

 Being asked to confirm personal information; a few of the high-level flags to watch for include:

 - The website domain or email address is odd;

 - There is a sense of urgency that isn’t normal for the person sending the email.

-What steps can you do to minimize phishing?
+What steps can you take to minimize phishing?

-Regardless of whether or not your company falls victim of a phishing scam, dealing with the flow of phishing is costly to the operational effectiveness of your firm.
+Regardless of whether your company falls victim to a phishing scam, dealing with the flow of phishing is costly to your firm’s operational effectiveness.
 Employees need to double and triple check before clicking on links and responding to people.
 IT departments are being forwarded emails to check.
-Spam filters are being turned up causing real emails from clients and suppliers to go unnoticed in junk folders and on and on.
+Spam filters are being turned up, causing real emails from clients and suppliers to go unnoticed in junk folders and on and on.

-While we are unable to stop phishing scammers from attempting to hook our information, we can take steps to make ourselves less attractive.
+While we cannot stop phishing scammers from attempting to hook our information, we can take steps to make ourselves less attractive.
 Some suggestions include:

 - Use complicated passwords and require that all employees use complex passwords;